Fall of Kabul (2021): Collapse of the Afghan government

-Flight of President Ghani and Vice President Amrullah Saleh
+Flight of President Ghani

-Later that day, President Ghani, Vice President Amrullah Saleh, and members of their family and inner circle quietly fled from Afghanistan.
+After President Ashraf Ghani's address to the nation about the situation in Kabul on midday, Hamdullah Mohib spoke to Khalil Haqqani, a leader of the Taliban's Haqqani network, who asked him to surrender and suggested a meeting.
+Mohib called Tom West, Khalilzad's deputy in Doha, to tell him about the conversation with Haqqani.
+West advised him that the suggestion to meet might be an attempt to lure Mohib into a trap.
+After that, Mohib was telling President Ghani: "It's time, Mr. President.
+We have to leave."
+Later that day, President Ghani and members of his family and inner circle quietly fled from Afghanistan.
 Their own top lieutenants, important government members, and US officials were not informed they would escape until after they had already left.
+Upon learning Ghani had fled Kabul, President Biden "exploded in frustration".

-At 11:00 p.m. local time, Ghani eventually publicly announced on Facebook that he had fled in an attempt to avoid a bloody battle and that "the Taliban [had] won with the judgment of their swords and guns".
+At 11:00 p.m. local time, Ghani publicly announced on Facebook that he had fled in an attempt to minimize bloodshed, noting "the Taliban [had] won with the judgment of their swords and guns".
 In another account, he defended his actions: "Two different factions of the Taliban were closing in from two different directions ... and the possibility of a massive conflict between them that would destroy the city of five million and bring havoc to the people was enormous."

 Ghani alleged that he did not initially plan to leave the country or even the city.
 He claims he first planned to take a car to the Ministry of Defense headquarters within Kabul, but the car never arrived.
 Instead, his national security advisor and chief of presidential security pressured him to escape the city by plane and fly to Khost, still within the country.
 However, once they were in the air, it was clear that "Khost had fallen and so had Jalalabad."
 Only then, Ghani alleges, did he realize he was going to leave Afghanistan.

-Kabul's presidential palace, the Arg, was evacuated by helicopters.
-Meanwhile, Taliban co-founder Abdul Ghani Baradar arrived at Kabul Airport to prepare the takeover of government.
-At 8:55 p.m. local time, the Taliban claimed to have taken over the Arg, which was left vacated by President Ghani earlier that day.
-Allegedly, all other palace employees were ordered to leave after Ghani had left.
+Kabul's presidential palace, the Arg, was evacuated by helicopter.
+Meanwhile, Taliban co-founder Abdul Ghani Baradar arrived at the Hamid Karzai International Airport to prepare the takeover of government.
+At 8:55 p.m. local time, the Taliban claimed to have taken the Arg, which had been vacated by President Ghani earlier that day.
+Allegedly, all other palace employees were ordered to leave after Ghani's departure.
 Reporters from Al Jazeera were later allowed into the Arg to interview Taliban militiamen.
-At approximately 9:12 p.m. local time, it was reported that the Taliban would soon declare the Islamic Emirate of Afghanistan from the Arg, returning to the official symbolism of the Taliban government of 1996 to 2001.
+At approximately 9:12 p.m. local time, it was reported that the Taliban would declare the Islamic Emirate of Afghanistan from the Arg, returning to the official symbolism of the Taliban government of 1996 to 2001.

 Following the collapse of the central government, a handful of Afghan politicians, including the Speaker of the House of the People Mir Rahman Rahmani, fled the country and traveled to Pakistan.
-Bismillah Khan Mohammadi, Sarwar Danish, Ahmad Zia Saraj also left Afghanistan.
+Defense Minister Bismillah Khan Mohammadi, Second Vice-president Sarwar Danish and Director General of the National Directorate of Security Ahmad Zia Saraj also left Afghanistan.